Skip to main content

 Phosphates in waterways can cause algal blooms and plants that stifle aquatic life and can lead to ‘dead zones’.
 Some manufacturers, like Bio-D, have been phosphate-free since they started making dishwasher detergent.

-Brands and toxic chemicals
+Brands and harmful ingredients

 Surfactants and biodegradability